Kaiser roll

-The Kaiser roll (Kaiserbrötchen /de/; "Emperor roll"; kajzerica; kajzerka; császárzsemle), also called a Vienna roll (Wiener Kaisersemmel), a hard roll or, if made by hand, also Handsemmel, is a typically round bread roll, originally from Austria.
+The Kaiser roll (Kaisersemmel, Kaisersemmel, Kaiserbrötchen, "Emperor breadroll"; kajzerica; kajzerka; császárzsemle; śemel), also called a Vienna roll (Wiener Kaisersemmel), a hard roll or, if made by hand, also Handsemmel, is a typically round bread roll, originally from Austria.
 It is made from white flour, yeast, malt, water and salt, with the top side usually divided in a symmetric pattern of five segments, separated by curved superficial cuts radiating from the centre outward or folded in a series of overlapping lobes resembling a crown.
 The crisp Kaisersemmel is a traditional Austrian food officially approved by the Federal Ministry of Agriculture.